 Your body is more than 60% water, so if you’re drinking the correct amount of water for your size, you’ll be drinking a lot of water.
 For example, a 130-pound woman needs about 64 ounces of water each day to stay hydrated.

-Why So Many Bathroom Breaks When I Drink What I Need?
+Why Do I Pee So Much When I Drink What I Need?

 So we asked our expert: why do people urinate so much when they are drinking the water their bodies need?
 Dr. Joshua Thurman says, “The body is ordinarily very good at maintaining the proper balance of water.
 The amount of water that you put out in urine will generally match what you take in.
 That means that if you do not take in much water the kidneys will concentrate the urine and minimize the amount of water lost in the urine.
 If you drink a lot of water the kidneys will dilute the urine so that the body can get rid of the water that it does not need.”